FAR-Lab/Interactive-Lab-Hub/Lab4/readme.md

 BONUS) [make your timer sing!](#part-e-tone).

 ## In The Report
 Include your responses to the bold questions.
 Include snippets of code that explain what you did.
 Deliverables are due next Tuesday.
-Post your lab reports as 'wiki' pages on your GitHub, and post a link to that wiki on Slack under your channel and #Lab4.
+Post your lab reports in this repository, and link the lab to your repository directory when it is finished.

 ## Part A. Revisiting Blink